The one stop shop for Healthier Living

 If your test is found to be positive, you will need to schedule an appointment with your GP who can look at your entire clinical picture, including any symptoms that you may have.
 They will be able to refer you to an oncologist and talk to you about what investigations are needed to determine the type of cancer you have and the treatments that may be available.

 Where can I get a PanTum Detect blood test?
 Do I need a referral?

-GP referrals are required to get a PanTum Detect blood test.
-This is currently available at the Centre for Health and Human Performance located at 76 Harley Street, London, W1G 7HH and we hope to be working with more clinics and oncology centres in the UK in the near future.
+Currently, the test is not available for appointments.
+We hope to be working with clinics and oncology centres in London and across the UK soon.
 PanTum Detect will also shortly be available at our global partner clinics in the Middle East.
-For a full list of RMDM’s diagnostic territories, please look at our Diagnostics page.
+For a full list of RMDM’s diagnostic territories, please keep an eye on our Diagnostics page for updates.

 A Global Target: A Universal Cancer Blood Test